Client engagement terms of business

 Unless we are authorised by you to disclose information on your behalf, we confirm that if you give us confidential information we will, at all times during and after this engagement, keep it confidential, except as required by law or as provided for in regulatory, ethical or other professional pronouncements applicable to us or our engagement.

-You agree that, if we act for other clients who are or who become your competitors, to comply with our duty of confidentiality it will be sufficient for us to take such steps as we think appropriate to preserve the confidentiality of information given to us by your, both during and after this engagement.
+You agree that, if we act for other clients who are or who become your competitors, to comply with our duty of confidentiality it will be sufficient for us to take such steps as we think appropriate to preserve the confidentiality of information given to us by you, both during and after this engagement.
 This may include taking the same or similar steps as we take in respect of the confidentiality of our own information.

-In addition, if we act for other clients who interests are or may be adverse to yours, we will manage the conflict by implementing additional safeguards to preserve confidentiality.
+In addition, if we act for other clients whose interests are or may be adverse to yours, we will manage the conflict by implementing additional safeguards to preserve confidentiality.
 Safeguards may include measures such as separate teams, physical separation of teams, and separate arrangements for storage of, and access to, information.

 You agree that the effective implementation of such steps or safeguards as described above will provide adequate measures to avoid any real risk of confidentiality being impaired.

 We may, on occasions, subcontract work on your affairs to other tax or accounting professionals.
 The subcontractors will be bound by our client confidentiality terms.
+We will inform you of the proposed use of a subcontractor before they commence work, except where your data will not be transferred out of our systems and the subcontractor is bound by confidentiality terms equivalent to an employee.

-You agree that we may discuss your affairs openly with any other of your advisors unless you expressly instruct us to the contrary.
+You agree that we may discuss your affairs openly with any of your advisors unless you expressly instruct us to the contrary.

 We reserve the right, for the purpose of promotional activity, training or for similar business purposes, to mention that you are a client.
 We will not disclose any confidential information.

 If we use external or cloud-based systems, we will ensure confidentiality of your information is maintained.
-We may occasionally need to make available certain of your data held on our systems to our software suppliers in order to resolve processing problems that we may encounter.
+We may occasionally need to make available certain data of yours held on our systems to our software suppliers in order to resolve processing problems that we may encounter.
 You authorise us to disclose to our software suppliers such information and data that we hold in order that they may investigate and rectify any problems we have experienced with your data during its processing, unless you expressly instruct us to the contrary.

 8. Data Protection